Twitchkidd/gfcom-dep-2020/content/blog/cawfee-tawk/index.md

 // Okay, so, let's hear it for having multiple machines!
 I brought the main machine outside, and it was great, I could see, but it was like a brick out of an oven after a while, lol.
 Let's hear it for git and the web, too, while we're at it, git push, git pull, open the tabs I had open, bada bing, bada boom.
 Crazy.

-Being able to see was great though, oof, lol, bright out here in the morning!
+Being able to see was great though, oof, lol, bright out here in the morning! // Lol the sun also turned the backup machine into a small furnace, time for inside mode!

+Oh, yea, there's that little bit of quirkiness in the text!